mecparts/Talker/README.md

 The active filter was cribbed directly from David C. Alford's article in the [December 1985 issue of Micro Cornucopia, "Speech Generation With Radio Shack's SPO256"](https://archive.org/details/micro-cornucopia-magazine-1985-12).
+Although I seemed to have it working well enough when I breadboarded the circuit, the first version on the PCB was pretty horrible.
+It sounded like it was clipping - a lot.
+It turned out to be a dumb mistake on my part.
+Just because the LM324 is spec'd to work on a single supply, the circuit wasn't designed for that.
+Without a negative supply, I was losing the entire negative half of the signal.
+How on earth I didn't hear that on the breadboarded version, I have no idea.
+I toyed with the idea of pulling V- from the MAX232A and regulating it down to -5V; the current requirements of the LM324 were modest enough I could have gotten away with it.
+But I couldn't quickly find a through hole negative regulator that didn't draw much more current than the LM324 would have.
+I had a few ICL7660s in my parts box, so I went that route instead.

 # The PCB